Mathématique: Chapter 4

 ::Telford clear to beam into your apartment?::

-In the hallway outside, he heard a shout of alarm and the telltale chirp and buzz of zat fire.
+In the hallway, he heard a shout of alarm, followed by the chirp and buzz of Zat fire.

-A column of blue light appeared in the middle of Young’s living room, bright enough to sear his retinas.
-He flinched, throwing a hand in front of his eyes.
-Rush did the same.
-When the light faded, he saw Telford’s familiar outline, dark against the faint light that filtered through the window.
+A column of blue light appeared in the middle of Young’s living room.
+He squinted.
+Rush threw a hand in front of his eyes.
+When the light faded, he saw Telford’s familiar outline.

-The other man edged gracefully around a few boxes and stepped forward, his sidearm out.
+The other man stepped gracefully around a stack of boxes, his sidearm out.
 He gave Rush a short nod.
-Even though it was past twenty-three hundred hours on a Friday night, the fact that Telford was in uniform didn’t surprise Young.
+Even though it was past 2300 hours on a Friday night, Telford was in uniform.

-“The plan,” Telford replied, just as quietly, “is that we’re going to fix this fucking leak tonight.”
-The other man opened his bag and switched on a dim flashlight.
-Inside the bag were four rectangular devices.
+“The plan,” Telford replied, “is we fix this fucking leak tonight.”
+He opened his bag.
+Inside, Young saw four rectangular devices.

 “Travel edition,” Telford confirmed.
-“We pulled these out of Cam’s place.”
+“We pulled these from Cam’s place.”
 He shot a pointed look in Rush’s direction.
 “Can he stay with you tonight?”

 “The Odyssey’s in orbit.”